 13. Go for an After-Dinner Run

 Exercise releases endorphins and boosts serotonin production, two hormones that make you feel good and relaxed, making it easier to drift off.
-Despite traditional thinking, that evening exercise is counterproductive to sleep, the most recent studies say that’s not the case: As long as you give yourself an hour before bed to unwind, going for a 30-minute jog is a great idea.
+And despite traditional thinking that evening exercise is counterproductive to sleep, the most recent studies say that’s not the case.
+As long as you give yourself an hour before bed to unwind, going for a 30-minute jog is a great idea.

 14. Practice Guided Imagery

 If your parents ever told you to count sheep when you had trouble falling asleep, they were onto something.
-Guided imagery—the act of intentionally imagining bucolic and relaxing scenes—significantly improved sleep quality, while reducing fatigue and feelings of pain in post-op patients, according to researchers at the Institute of Health Sciences in Turkey.
-To try it, close your eyes in bed and imagine walking through a field of tall grasses, a gentle breeze blowing and the sun setting in the distance.
+Guided imagery — the act of intentionally imagining bucolic and relaxing scenes — significantly improved sleep quality while reducing fatigue and feelings of pain in post-op patients, according to researchers at the Institute of Health Sciences in Turkey.
+To try it, close your eyes in bed and imagine walking through a field of tall grass, a gentle breeze blowing and the sun setting in the distance.
 Inhale and exhale deeply, feeling yourself walking deeper and deeper into the field.
 If your mind wanders, bring it back to this image and refocus.